ILFORD Sportsmaster Manumatic; 1962

 f2.8 to f22

-The red scale visible in the pictures (above) on the shutter speed ring is the film speed setting, 10 to 800ASA on one side and 11 to 30DIN on the other.
+The red scale visible in the pictures (above) on the shutter speed ring is for film speed setting, 10 to 800ASA on one side and 11 to 30DIN on the other.
 Depressing the serrated lever to the right of the 1/500th sec shutter speed, allows the film speed to be set.

 The small black button to the LHS of the rear of the top cap controls the exposure meter reading when the Manumatic is set to operate manually.
 Depressing this button, while looking through the viewfinder, shows the aperture the camera would have selected if it had been in 'Auto'.
 The photographer is then free to use that same aperture or rely upon his own judgement.